niroshpg/carsworld/README.md

 # carsworld
-Front-end React application written in TypeScript to demostrate how to consume NodeJS backend service
+Front-end React application written in TypeScript to demonstrate how to consume NodeJS backend service

 How to run:
 ----------